Emricasan for Liver Disease

 Emricasan is a member of a new class of drugs to modulate caspases (cell death proteases) involved in the apoptosis and inflammation pathways.
 Caspases are a family of cysteine proteases that become activated by apoptotic and pro-inflammatory stimuli.
 Emricasan (IDN-6556) is a novel and proprietary small molecule, orally active caspase inhibitor designed to block apoptosis of cells in a variety of organ systems.
 Emricasan has been evaluated in clinical trials to determine its usefulness as an anti-fibrotic drug to delay the progression of hepatitis and prevent the development of cirrhosis.

-Caspases are an attractive target mechanism in the setting of both acute (acute on chronic) and chronic inflammation.
-Emricasan could be studied in the following representative patient populations:
+Caspases are an attractive target mechanism in the setting of HCV:

 Preclinical Pharmacology